stevedekorte/strvct.net/README.md

 - **title** and **subtitle** properties
 - a **unique ID**

-### Doman Object Collections
+### A Note on Collections

+Often, a property of a domain object will reference a collection of domain objects.
+As these collections tend to have their own **domain logic** associated with them (i.e. for adding, deleting, reording, sorting, searching, and moving items, as well as validation and enforcement of constraints, etc.), they should naturally be managed by their own domain object.

-Domain objects may reference collections of other domain objects.
-These collections are often managed by their own domain object.
-For example, a Server class might have a guestConnections property which references an instance of ServerConnections whose subnodes are of type GuestConnection.
-Such domain objects are aware of their valid types and can override default behaviours for adding, removing, and reordering items.
+For example, a Server class might have a guestConnections property which references an instance of GuestConnections whose subnodes are of type GuestConnection.
+Use of this pattern is essential to being able to decompose domain models onto this framework.

 ## User Interface